banner

 what's she thinking?

-yeah, my cover story has changed.
+yeah, my story has changed.

-the good fire has grazed my lips
+the good fire has grazed my lips.

-and I smell pasta.
+I smell pasta.

-yes, I'm back.
+yeah, I'm back.

 Elvis

-but his pink Cadillac eyes,
+his pink Cadillac eyes,

-and greased back hair became engraved
+and greased back hair became

 last week, downtown,

-saw a sign Church Of Elvis
+I saw a sign Church Of Elvis.

-hung by an old brick building.
+it hung by an old brick building.

 his glass face glittered.

-fans still dance to his unfinished story,
+I know fans still dance to his soft slow sound.

 I hit the post office that day,